Have you ever considered that you might sleep better in a bigger bed – more specifically all cosied up in the luxurious size of a super king size bed?

 A recent report by John Lewis revealed that in 2016 they have sold 53% more ‘small double beds’ compared to 2015.
 Small double beds are 15cm shorter than traditional double beds.

 More of us would rather invest, it seems, in a huge new 4K HDTV than prioritise 8 hours of comfortable shut-eye.

 All of which flies in the face of the fact that we actually need bigger beds for better sleep.

 Online retailer Bed Guru understands that no two people share the same sleeping requirements and see it not just as a belief but an obligation to ensure that everybody gets a great night’s sleep!
-They are running a campaign (#SleepGuru) to make us aware that it might be better to sacrifice some space so that we can increase the size of our bed.
+They believe that it might be better to sacrifice some space so that we can increase the size of our bed.

 If your mattress is reaching the end of its life (and as we are advised that these need to be replaced every 8 years), now might be a good time to see if you can increase the size of your bed.

 Benefits of super-sizing your bed

 There are many reasons to consider whether the size of a super king-size bed could be accommodated in your home.